Adedamola99/commune/README.md

 <h4>Note: This are just examples.
 Delete this note and replace with your own above</h4>

 <h3>What I learned</h3>
 <p>In this challenge, I learned how to design a one page website using both FlexBox and Css Grid and made use of media query for responsiveness so as to support any user screen size.
-I also solidified my knowledge on building a navigation bar menu.</p>
+I also solidified my knowledge on building a navigation bar.</p>

 <h1>Author</h1>
   <ul>